×

 • Swahili is spoken as a national language in: Burundi, Kenya, Madagascar, Malawi, Mozambique, South Sudan, Tanzania.

 You will also get to know the continents where Greek and Swahili speaking countries lie.
-Based on the number of people that speak these languages, the position of Greek language is 74 and position of Swahili language is not available.
+Based on the number of people that speak these languages, the position of Greek language is 74 and position of Swahili language is 21.
 Find all the information about these languages on Greek and Swahili.

 Greek and Swahili Language History